-11 The applicant claims that the Court should: ---- ----- ----------- -------- ------ ----- ------- --------- order the Office to pay the costs of the dispute, including those relating to the procedure before the Board of Appeal.
+- The applicant claims that the Court should: - annul the contested decision;

+order the Office to permit registration of the term Cine Comedy as a Community trade mark in respect of the services in Classes 38, 41 and 42 for which registration has been refused; - order the Office to refund the appeal fee to the applicant; order the Office to pay the costs of the dispute, including those relating to the procedure before the Board of Appeal.
 The Office contends that the Court should: - dismiss the applicant's second head of claim as inadmissible; - as to the remainder, dismiss the application as unfounded; - order the applicant to pay the costs.
-At the hearing, the applicant withdrew its second head of claim, seeking that the Office be ordered to permit registration of the term Cine Action for certain services.
-The Court took formal note of the withdrawal.
-The claim for annulment Arguments of the parties The applicant submits that the Board of Appeal misinterpreted the provisions of Article 7(1)(b) and (c) of Regulation No 40/94.
+At the hearing, the applicant withdrew its second head of claim, seeking that the Office be ordered to permit registration of the term Cine Comedy for certain services.
+The Court took formal note of the withdrawal

+The claim for annulment